DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 Issue: Tried running command to export ML model from BQ to GCS from Week 3

-bq \--project\_id taxi-rides-ny extract \-m nytaxi.tip\_model gs://taxi\_ml\_model/tip\_model
+bq --project_id taxi-rides-ny extract -m nytaxi.tip_model gs://taxi_ml_model/tip_model

 It is failing on following error:

 BigQuery error in extract operation: Error processing job Not found: Dataset was not found in location US

 I verified the BQ data set and gcs bucket are in the same region- us-west1.
 Not sure how it gets location US.
-I couldn’t find the solution yet.
+I couldn't find the solution yet.

-Solution:  Please enter correct project\_id and gcs\_bucket folder address.
-My gcs\_bucket folder address is
+Solution:  Please enter correct project_id and gcs_bucket folder address.
+My gcs_bucket folder address is

-gs://dtc\_data\_lake\_optimum-airfoil-376815/tip\_model
+gs://dtc_data_lake_optimum-airfoil-376815/tip_model

-## Dim\_zones.sql Dataset was not found in location US When Running fact\_trips.sql
+## Dim_zones.sql Dataset was not found in location US When Running fact_trips.sql

-To solve this error mention the location \= US when creating the dim\_zones table
+To solve this error mention the location = US when creating the dim_zones table

+{% raw %}
 {{ config(
     materialized='table',
     location='US'
 ) }}

-Just Update this part to solve the issue and run the dim\_zones again and then run the fact\_trips
+{% endraw %}

 ## GCP BQ ML \- Export ML model to make predictions does not work for MacBook with Apple M1 chip (arm architecture).

-Solution: proceed with setting up serving\_dir on your computer as in the extract\_model.md file.
+Solution: proceed with setting up serving_dir on your computer as in the extract_model.md file.
 Then instead of

 docker pull tensorflow/serving